raindropio/help/docs/using/browser-extension/index.md

 <p><img src={require('./pintoolbar.jpg').default} style={{width:'auto', maxHeight:350,display:'inline'}} /></p>

 ### Side panel
-In Chrome, Firefox, and Opera, you have the option to open the Raindrop.io side panel, providing you with constant and convenient access to your bookmarks.
+In Chrome, Edge, Firefox, and Opera, you have the option to open the Raindrop.io side panel, providing you with constant and convenient access to your bookmarks.
 What's even cooler is that you can simply drag new links and images into the panel to save them.

 ![](sidebar.jpg)

-#### Chrome
+#### Chrome, Edge
-Press `Alt+Shift+B` or in a toolbar right click on Raindrop.io icon and select `Open sidebar`.
+Press `Ctrl+.` on Windows or Linux and `⌘.` on a macOS or in a toolbar right click on Raindrop.io icon and select `Open sidebar`.

 #### Firefox
-Press `Alt+Shift+B` or in main menu click `View / Sidebar / Raindrop.io`.
+Press `Ctrl+.` on Windows or Linux and `⌘.` on a macOS or in main menu click `View / Sidebar / Raindrop.io`.
 Or <a href="https://support.mozilla.org/kb/use-firefox-sidebar-access-bookmarks-history-synced" target="_blank">pin sidebar button in a toolbar</a> to have a quick access

 #### Opera